project-a/mondrian-server/README.md

 There are three different options for securing the `/` endpoint (Saiku):

 1. No authentication.
 That should only be used for local development.
-This is the default when none of the other two options is configured.
+This is the default when none of the other two options are configured.

 2. Hard-coded single username / password.
 Set them with the `saikuUsername` and `saikuPassword` properties in [mondrian-server.properties](mondrian-server.properties).
 Only recommended when the option 3 is not possible.